nicmollel/kattis-haskell/README.md

 - Instructions for maintaining the functional programming style

 The `CLAUDE.md` file helps ensure consistent development practices when using AI assistance for solving new Kattis problems or maintaining existing solutions.

+## References

+This section lists articles and repositories that were studied while working on these solutions:

+- [Competitive Programming in Haskell: Scanner](https://byorgey.github.io/blog/posts/2019/05/22/competitive-programming-in-haskell-scanner.html) - Blog post about scanner utilities for competitive programming
+- [comprog-hs Scanner.hs](https://github.com/byorgey/comprog-hs/blob/master/Scanner.hs) - Scanner utilities were copied from this repository